toshinahatkar-23/CODSOFT/Fraud-Detection/README.md

 ## ⚙️ Steps Performed

-* Data Preprocessing
+* Data Preprocessing and Feature Scaling using StandardScaler
-* Handling Class Imbalance
+* Handling Class Imbalance using class_weight='balanced'
 * Train-Test Split
 * Model Training using Logistic Regression
-* Model Evaluation using Precision, Recall, and F1-score
+* Model Evaluation using Precision, Recall, F1-score, and Confusion Matrix

 ## 🤖 Model Used

-* Logistic Regression
+* Logistic Regression with class balancing

 ## 📈 Result

-* Model successfully identifies fraudulent transactions
+* Model achieves high recall in detecting fraudulent transactions, ensuring most fraud cases are correctly identified despite class imbalance.

+## 📊 Key Insights

+* Dataset is highly imbalanced (very few fraud cases)
+* Accuracy is not a reliable metric for this problem
+* Model focuses on maximizing recall to detect fraud cases
+* Trade-off exists between precision and recall

 ## 🛠️ Technologies Used

 * Python